jsxlei/SCALEX/docs/source/usage.rst

     from scalex.function import SCALEX
     adata = SCALEX(data_list, batch_categories)

+or
+    adata = SCALEX([adata_1, adata_2])

 Function of parameters are similar to command line options.
-Output is a Anndata object for further analysis with scanpy.
+Input can be the files of adata or a list of AnnData or one concatenated AnnData Output is a Anndata object for further analysis with scanpy.